wizhut/kyori/README.md

 * **Jaro-Winkler Distance**: This method is particularly effective for short strings such as names.
 It calculates a similarity score based on the number and order of common characters, giving higher scores to strings that match from the beginning.
 * **Kyori**: *Work in progress*

+Except, *kyori* all the other methods are wrapper on the [talisman library](https://yomguithereal.github.io/talisman/)↗.

 ## Usage

 Using the library is also straightforward.
-First, you must include the kyori module, then execute the `kyoriDistance` function.
+First, you must include the kyori module,

 ```javascript
 const kyori = require('kyori');
 ```

+and then call the appropriate method you want to use.

 ### Levensthein

 ```javascript
 kyori.distance()
 ```

+### Damerau-Levensthein